Jamaica, I'm Back!

 Bosnia and Herzegovina

-Lucy saw the difference the Special Olympics—UNICEF USA Partnership is making in Bosnia and Herzegovina.
+Lucy saw the difference Special Olympics and UNICEF USA are making in Bosnia and Herzegovina.
 She was sad to learn from the UNICEF country office in Bosnia and Herzegovina that 40% of parents of children without disabilities do not want their child to attend school with a child with a disability.
-Lucy believes that as the Partnership continues to grow in that country, these statistics will change.
+Lucy believes that as these organizations grow in that country, these statistics will change.

 Recife Brazil is considered “ground zero” for the Zika virus and Lucy spent time at the premier hospital assisting children with microcephaly.
 She told the mothers that their children were beautiful just the way that they are.
 The clinic doctor told Lucy that no one has ever said that about their children and that seeing how well she is doing with cerebral palsy gives them hope.

-In 2016, Lucy traveled to Jamaica for to see the Special Olympics – UNICEF USA Partnership in action.
+In 2016, Lucy traveled to Jamaica to see Special Olympics and UNICEF USA in action.
 She visited the remote areas of Jamaica.
-The Partnership is moving in to these areas to provide inclusive schools, medical services, and access to resources.
-The Partnership is helping children with disabilities by: (1) early childhood development programming; (2) encouraging family involvement of children with intellectual; and (3) development of inclusive sports.
+These organizations are moving in to provide inclusive schools, medical services, and access to resources.
+Children with disabilities are helped by: (1) early childhood development programming; (2) encouraging family involvement of children with intellectual disabilities; and (3) development of inclusive sports.
 In 2017, these programs reached almost 1,000 people and 50 clinicians island-wide.

 In 2018, UNICEF and Special Olympics launched a one-year project to empower over 400 children with and without disabilities in four districts in Uganda.
 Working closely with the District Education offices and Kyambogo University, UNICEF and Special Olympics are providing equal access to social and educational opportunities for children with disabilities through sports within schools and communities.
 Children with disabilities are less likely to attend school and, as a result, miss out on many sports and recreation activities that are provided through the school system.
 Many children, especially those with mild and moderate intellectual disabilities, drop out of school because the system does not have ways of supporting them.
 This project addresses this gap and includes several activities designed to strengthen sports programming and coaching to expand opportunities for children with disabilities within their communities.